elena-mrdja/Algorithm-visualizer/Reports/Week 3/reports.md

 #### Mina Goranovic
 As part of GUI team, this week I make our widgets scrollable and we defined with Elena the look of our flowchart shapes.
 Before we start merging, we will start working on functions for recognizing and connecting shapes with the AST interpreter.
+During the tutorial Elena and me were struggling with a bug that appeared in the définition of Qmainwindow class.
+We spent some time on it, but in the end Elena found that it was a pointer bug after which we could finally build the project.
+By the end of the week, Elena proposed using QgraphicsScene instead of drawing shapes manulally (with parametrization).
+This was a very good reflexion and we will also work on that this week.
 As the team leader, I reorganized a little bit the structure of the teams.
 This means that the second team lead by Milena will work on the interpreter from now and the first team, lead by Ekaterina, will (after successfully maiking the ANTLR Library work) use the visitor class to make the AST.
-This way, first team has more work to do before we start merging and the second team can already start working on the interpreter.
+This way, first team has work to do before we start merging and the second team can already start working on the interpreter.
 Also, as we wanted to have our own predefined grammar, we spent some time this week on making that happen.
 I wrote .g4 files which we debugged later on with Ekaterina and Elsa and made them work accordingly with the library.
-Next week, my main goal is to make sure every team finished their individual tasks and that we can start merging
+Next week, my main goal is to make sure every team finished their individual tasks and that we can start merging.

 #### Ekaterina Borisova